abhi266raj/iOSInterview/class.md

-* Write a gernic binary search which can work on any class.
+* Write a generic binary search which can work on any class.
 Example sometime  class student may be sorted by height, sometime  by weight, and sometime u might get array of int or anything else.

 ```
 class Student {